 Amelia Tavern does offer some amazing looking food but I put it under bars because they have a great selection of local beers, including some they brew.
 I had fun trying out a beer sampler flight but my friend would also recommend the Key Lime pie martini.

-318 Centre St., Fernandina Beach, FL 904-310-6088
+Amelia Tavern is located at 318 Centre St., Fernandina Beach, FL 904-310-6088

 Visiting Florida?
 You may also be interested in:

 - Best restaurants in St. Augustine, Florida